Embedding Dimension Phenomena in Intersection Complete Codes: Closed Embedding Dimension is Bounded by

-Throughout this section, let us fix a (possibly not intersection complete) code $\C\subseteq 2^{[n]}$, and let $d = \dim(\Delta(\C))$.
 We will attempt to build a realization of $\C$ using closed convex sets satisfying the bound of Theorem \ref{thm:cdimlinear}.
 As we will prove in Lemma \ref{lem:itworks}, this construction will succeed if and only if $\C$ is intersection complete.
 This result echoes \cite[Lemma 5.9]{openclosed}, but our approach allows us stronger control over the dimension of the ambient space.
 Our approach is inspired by the construction described in \cite[Theorem 3.1]{tancer}.

 Throughout this section we will refer to the \emph{intersection completion} of $\C$, which is the code containing all intersections of codewords in $\C$.
 Note that $\C$ is intersection complete if and only if it is equal to its intersection completion.
-To begin building our attempted realization, we need to introduce several objects. \begin{lemma} Let $m = \min \{2d+1, n-1\}$.
-There exists a pure, full-dimensional polytopal complex $\P$ in $\R^m$ with facets $\{P_1,\ldots, P_n\}$ such that any $d+1$ facets of $\P$ meet in a unique nonempty face of $\P$.
-In particular, $\code(\{P_1,\ldots, P_n\})$ contains all $\sigma\subseteq [n]$ with $|\sigma| \le d+1$. \end{lemma} \begin{proof} First, recall that there exists a $(d+1)$-neighborly polytope in $\R^{m+1}$ with $n+1$ vertices.
+To begin building our attempted realization, we need to introduce several combinatorial objects. \begin{lemma} Let $m = \min \{2d+1, n-1\}$.
+There exists a pure, full-dimensional polytopal complex $\P$ in $\R^m$ with $n$ facets $\{P_1,\ldots, P_n\}$ and the following property: each choice of $d+1$ distinct facets of $\P$ determines a unique nonempty face of $\P$ by taking the intersection of the chosen facets.
+In particular, $\code(\{P_1,\ldots, P_n\})$ contains all $\sigma\subseteq [n]$ with $|\sigma| \le d+1$. \end{lemma} \begin{proof} First, recall that there exists a full-dimensional $(d+1)$-neighborly polytope in $\R^{m+1}$ with $n+1$ vertices.
 When $m=2d+1$, one example is the cyclic polytope, and when $m=n-1$ the $n$-simplex suffices.
 Let $P\subseteq \R^{m+1}$ be a polytope dual to a $(d+1)$-neighborly polytope with $n+1$ vertices.
-Let $F_1,\ldots, F_n, F_{n+1}$ be the facets of $P$, and observe that any $d+1$ facets of $P$ meet in a unique face of $P$.
+Let $F_1,\ldots, F_n, F_{n+1}$ be the facets of $P$, and observe by neighborliness of the dual that any $d+1$ facets of $P$ meet in a unique nonempty face of $P$ (nonemptiness follows from the fact that in the neighborly polytope dual to $P$, any $d+1$ or fewer vertices are the vertices of a face which is not the whole polytope).
 Consider the Schlegel diagram of $P$ in $\R^m$ based at the facet $F_{n+1}$.
 For $1\le i\le n$, define $P_i$ to be the image of $F_i$ in the Schlegel diagram.
 We claim that the complex $\P$ with facets $\{P_1,\ldots, P_n\}$ is the desired polytopal complex.